Jump to Content

 Biographical/Historical Note

-Staff, interns, and volunteers of the Mr. and Mrs. Allan C. Balch Art Research Library of the Los Angeles County Museum of Art (LACMA) have contributed to the organization and maintenance of the files since the opening of the museum on Wilshire Boulevard in 1965.
-Materials dating before the 1960s were inherited from the museum's parent entity, the Los Angeles Museum of History, Science, and Art (now the Natural History Museum of Los Angeles County) at Exposition Park, from which the art collection was separated in 1961 to form LACMA.
-The library currently receives most materials either directly by mail or by donation from curators, board and committee members, artists and their families, or other private donors.
+Various staff, interns, and volunteers of the Mr. and Mrs. Allan C. Balch Art Research Library of the Los Angeles County Museum of Art (LACMA) have contributed to the organization and maintenance of the files since the opening of the museum on Wilshire Boulevard in 1965.
+Materials dating before the 1960s were inherited from the museum's parent entity, the Los Angeles Museum of History, Science, and Art in Exposition Park.
+The library continues to accrue additions to this collection either directly by mail or by transfer from curators or the Director's Office.

 Scope and Contents Note

-The artist and gallery ephemera collection contains approximately 447 linear feet of miscellaneous uncataloged materials related to individual artists and artist groups, as well as galleries and other art institutions that are or have been active in California.
-The bulk of the materials relate to exhibitions or other art-related events, and are represented in the form of: invitation postcards, press releases, brochures, pamphlets, thin catalogs, price lists, news and magazine clippings, posters, slides, and photographs.
+The artist and gallery ephemera collection contains approximately 447 linear feet of uncataloged printed ephemera related to individual artists and their exhibitions, as well as those distributed by galleries and other art institutions.
+Artists, galleries, and other arts institutions that are or have been active in Southern California are most heavily represented.
+The bulk of the materials served as announcements of exhibitions or other art-related events in the form of invitation postcards, press releases, brochures, pamphlets, news and magazine clippings, and posters.

 Accessing the Collection